 The Morelos Diversion Dam Sediment Removal Project and the associated Environmental Mitigation Project were completed in 2012.
-This project consisted of removing sediment that accumulates around the spillway which prevents the spillway from operating efficiently.
-The sediment removal was complemented by a 40 acre restoration project designed to substitute the displaced habitat that had encroached into the sediment build-up in the effective portion of the spillway.
-The site chosen for the mitigation/restoration is entirely in Mexico and the work there has been completed.
-It is known as the CILA Site.
-CILA, Sección Mexicana de la Comisión Internacional de Límites y Aguas, also known as MxIBWC, is USIBWC's counterpart in Mexico.
+This project consisted of removing sediment that accumulates around the spillway preventing the spillway from operating efficiently.
+The sediment removal was complemented by a 40-acre restoration project designed to substitute the displaced habitat that had encroached into the sediment build-up in the effective portion of the spillway.
+The "CILA" site, chosen for the mitigation/restoration for habitat compensation, is downstream, and entirely in Mexico.
+The work there has been completed.
+CILA, Comisión Internacional de Límites y Aguas, is the Mexican Section of IBWC and USIBWC's counterpart in Mexico.
 This site is part of the larger Laguna Grande site described below.